SJash96/MachineLearning/README.md

 ## Data File

-- Provided data comes from the **DataFiles** folder that hosts all *.csv* files that have been merged into one *combinedData.csv* file which is pre-processed and used for the static Machine Learning Analysis
+- Provided data comes from the **DataFiles** folder that hosts all *.csv* files that have been merged into one *combinedData.csv* file which is pre-processed and used for the static Machine Learning Analysis.